Is there a connection?

 Getting a diagnosis isn’t always a clear-cut process.
 In many cases, bipolar disorder in people with autism doesn’t meet the strict medical definition.
-That means your doctor or therapist may have to use other means and observations to make a diagnosis.
+That means your psychiatrist may have to use other means and observations to make a diagnosis.

-Before a bipolar diagnosis is made, your doctor may want to rule out other conditions.
+Before a bipolar diagnosis is made, your psychiatrist may want to rule out other conditions.
 Several conditions often occur with autism, and many of them share symptoms with bipolar disorder.

 These conditions include:

-If your doctor begins treating you or a loved one for bipolar disorder when it’s not the real cause of symptoms, the side effects of the treatment can be problematic.
-It’s best to work closely with your doctor to reach a diagnosis and find a treatment option that is safe.
+If your psychiatrist begins treating you or a loved one for bipolar disorder when it’s not the real cause of symptoms, the side effects of the treatment can be problematic.
+It’s best to work closely with your psychiatrist to reach a diagnosis and find a treatment option that is safe.